Commonsensical (and Sometimes Whimsical) Literary Criticism

 imaginable.
 But at least Bunyan was trying to save his characters,

-against all odds.
+against all odds, with his mind-numbing morality.
 At least give him a gold star for

 effort.
 Dante doesn’t even bother with that.
 Just damn everyone you don’t like